KunyiE1/CoexistingModsIQ-master/README.md

 ```
 The toy dataset contains 10 spectra and their corresponding peptide sequence.
 The expected running time is about 2 seconds.

-The results will be stored in the results.txt as a ouput file.
+The results will be stored in the results.txt as an ouput file.

 ## Simulator
 The python3.9 code for simulator could be found in the folder **"HomMTM PSM simulator"**